jpapazian2000/vault-scep-integration/README.md

 ## Introduction

+The goal is to provide a simple implementation of scep in Vault and to show with a linux scep client how it works.

 This repo is made of a folder (scep-data) and some terraform files, and a dockerfile.

-The terraform files will be processed by `terraform init`, then `terraform plan` and finally `terraform apply -auto-approve` to configure your local VAULT ENTERPRISE server.
-I assume you already have a valid license for VAULT ENTERPRISE.
+Note: this configuration is NOT designed for production.

 ## Prerequisites
 Before moving forward you should: